chiseanchang0727/Projects/Data_Analysis_project.md

-- where p-value = 1.867e-188 < 0.05, the null hypothesis is rejected
+- p-value = 1.867e-188 < 0.05, the null hypothesis is rejected
-=> system_A_strengthen is significant associated with reaching retained status
+    - system_A_strengthen is significant associated with reaching retained status